 Kabuto shows up in the first series during the Chunin Exams; at first, he appears to be a good guy, helping Naruto's team make it to the finish.
 Later, it's revealed he's spying on Naruto and Sasuke.
 After this revelation, he (while disguised as an ANBU) heals Hinata's rather severe internal injuries even though he gained absolutely nothing by doing so (and was healing somebody who could literally see right through his mask if she woke up).
 He plays a bit of a bigger role in the Search for Tsunade arc, where he engages Tsunade in battle.
 Though she has her Super Strength to fall back on, he quickly finds a way around it by exploiting her fear of blood, beating her.
 Fortunately, Naruto saves her and is more than willing to demonstrate his new Rasengan on Kabuto, doing more damage than even he can heal and motivating Tsunade to beat the tar out of Orochimaru.

 In Shippuden, he shows up in the second arc.
 Later, after Orochimaru dies, he has something of an existential crisis and integrates some of Orochimaru's DNA into his body.
 He feels that he needs to prove his strength by overpowering the growth in his body, but appears to be failing... until he shows back up even later with some new Orochimaru-esque powers and allies himself with Tobi.
 Several of these new abilities are shown off when he battles the shinobi guarding the two remaining jinchuuriki, managing to nab Yamato in the process.
 He then proceeds to resurrect almost every deceased character in the Narutoverse and then some, including the jinchuriki, Akatsuki, and the real Madara.
 He is confronted by Itachi and Sasuke, who attempt to stop the Edo Tensei, and reveals he has surpassed Orochimaru by becoming the Snake Sage.
 He attempts to both capture Sasuke and return Itachi to his control but is snared in Izanami, a powerful genjutsu that traps its victim in a "Groundhog Day" Loop, and is forced to end Edo Tensei by Itachi.
-Afterwards, Orochimaru, having been revived by Sasuke, reabsorbs his chakra and DNA that was inside Kabuto, returning him to his original appearance.
+Afterward, Orochimaru, having been revived by Sasuke, reabsorbs his chakra and DNA that was inside Kabuto, returning him to his original appearance.

 Later Kabuto manages to escape the Izanami and the resulting backlash resulted in Kabuto undergoing a drastic HeelFace Turn, reverting back to his original personality before he met Danzo and Orochimaru and now seeks to atone for all his actions during the war.
-By war's end, Kabuto still keeps his former master's snake appearance and goes on to taking his adoptive mother's place as caretaker of the Konoha orphanage.
+By the war's end, Kabuto still keeps his former master's snake appearance and goes on to take his adoptive mother's place as caretaker of the Konoha orphanage.

-- Adjusting Your Glasses: Often does this.
+- Adjusting Your Glasses: Often adjust his Scary Shiny Glasses by the bridge.

-- Affably Evil: He commits crimes against humanity with hardly a blink and casually tortures people not only with acts but also with words but is also one of the politest characters the show has to offer, always adresses people with proper honorifics and sometimes even goes out of his way to help the heroes...
+- Affably Evil: He commits crimes against humanity with hardly a blink and casually tortures people not only with acts but also with words but is also one of the politest characters the show has to offer, always addresses people with proper honorifics and sometimes even goes out of his way to help the heroes...
 At least, before he integrated Orochimaru's cells into his body and completely lost it.

 - Animal Motifs: Guess.
 And later dragon.